gohugoio/hugo/content/en/installation/bsd.md

 ### FreeBSD

 [FreeBSD] includes Hugo in its package repository.
-This will install the extended edition of Hugo:
+To install the extended edition of Hugo:

 ```sh
 sudo pkg install gohugo